WhatsARanjit/get_shows/README.md

 before downloading any new torrents (for a reason of your choosing), set this value to 14.

+`max_age`:<br />
+Max_age is a number of days before considering a torrent too old for download.
+For example, if you'd like to avoid downloading torrents older than 2 weeks, set this value to 14.

 `dest_dir`:<br />
 Get_shows will search for a filename based on the torrents available to see if you've already downloaded